Louisiana abortion ban reinstated, clinics halt procedures

 Additionally, staff at Hope Medical Group for Women in Shreveport — which is at the center of the legal challenge — are still providing help.

-“We are not providing abortions, but we are not closed,” Kathaleen Pittman, director of the Norther Louisiana clinic, said Monday.
+“We are not providing abortions, but we are not closed,” Kathaleen Pittman, director of the northern Louisiana clinic, said Monday.
 “We are manning the phones and trying to help people navigate care as best we can within the limits of the law as we consider our options.”

 Following the U.S. Supreme Court’s decision last month to end constitutional protections for abortion, Louisiana’s ban has taken effect and been blocked multiple times.
 Since then, 249 abortions have been reported to the Louisiana Department of Health, according to data released last week.